-Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no - in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions completely and/or exercise but does posed in the not in the make some assignment. appropriate order. appropriate order. reasonable effort to do so.
-Demonstrates Response Response Response Response demonstrates Understanding demonstrates a demonstrates an a very poor of the Assignment 0 0 understanding of the understanding of the exercise but shows a appropriate exercise and the to a conclusion. high level of presented by the conclusion student has justified confusion on the part assignment. and enunciated an ' of the student.
-The student's conclusion, appropriate conclusion. if any, is not supported by the rest of the essay.
-Documentation/ Student has cited at Student has cited Student has cited of the essay.
-Student has cited Student has not cited Legal research (note: one excellent source student has cited any legal authorities or For assignments, or two or more inappropriate has cited authorities good sources but authorities or has that are irrelevant. appropriately. failed to establish the chac alle il l'elevant. good sources but relevance of the ~ sources that he or , well cited and well integrated well in she has cited. the assignment. class or the 0 5 courseware is sufficient.)
-Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in - very well; the reader organized.
-The essay level of organization, organized and is very chaos.
-There is no can clearly but is difficult to difficult to follow. reasonable attempt to may not flow freely. , organize the essay Different appropriately coherently. all points and a should be.
-Essay may cohesive easy-to- essay are broken up and did not properly 0 appropriately. between points organize the essay. made in the essay. without using new Separate paragraphs paragraphs. are used for separate ideas.
-Charry and a district Charrie a da avecta Ch Channe - 46-mt - 4 Critical Thinking and Shows excellent Shows good critical thinking and analysis.
-Shows adequate Shows minimal Shows no effort at Analysis The student's points critical thinking and analysis.
-The critical thinking or analysis.
-The student's points make no sense. well supported. are weak and points make no sense. of the given case in a wen supported. , , , unconvincing. clear and convincing exceptionally manner. convincing. convincing.
-I
+Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) I (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or ' ' exercise but does posed in the not in the make some assignment. appropriate order. appropriate order. reasonable effort to do so.
+Demonstrates Response Response Response Response Response demonstrates Understanding demonstrates a demonstrates an demonstrates some a very poor of the Assignment thorough understanding of the and has come to an exercise and comes exercise.
+The exercise but shows a , , appropriate exercise and the to a conclusion. high level of presented by the conclusion student has justified confusion on the part assignment. and enunciated an , of the student.
+The student's conclusion, appropriate conclusion. appropriately justified by the rest if any, is not CONCIUSION. supported by the rest or the essay. of the essay.
+Documentation/ Student has cited at Student has cited Student has cited Student has cited Student has not cited Legal research (note: least two excellent one excellent source appropriate sources poor or any legal authorities or For assignments, sources and has or two or more but has missed the inappropriate has cited authorities sources should be applied them good sources but authorities or has that are irrelevant. those obtained has missed at least student has cited failed to establish the through legal FF -F one excellent good sources but relevance of the research; for exam source.
+Sources are ' ' sources that he or essays, legal well cited and well integrated well in of integrating them. she has cited. integrated. the assignment. class or the courseware is sufficient.)
+Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in Organization , . , organized and is very , can clearly is coherent, though but is difficult to difficult to follow. reasonable attempt to understand where The student did not organize the essay Different appropriately coherently. all points and a components of the should be.
+Essay may 1 cohesive easy-to- , , and did not properly follow argument is appropriately. organize the essay.
+1 made in the essay. ' ' ' without using new Separate paragraphs paragraphs. are used for separate ideas.
+Critical Thinking and Shows excellent Shows good critical Shows adequate Shows minimal Shows no effort at Analysis • , critical thinking and critical thinking and critical thinking or , • , analysis.
+The analysis.
+The student's are well argued and • student's arguments points make no sense. well supported. , , , are weak and of the given case in a unconvincing. clear and convincing exceptionally manner. convincing.